Who Gets the Test?

 What the Test Does

 A level II ultrasound is similar to a standard ultrasound.
 The difference is that your doctor will get more detailed information.
-Your doctor may focus on specific parts of your baby's body, such as his or her brain, heart, or the other organs.
+Your doctor may focus on specific parts of your baby's body, such as their brain, heart, or the other organs.